HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 ## Evaluating the environmental impact of websites

 We decided on <a hreflang="en" href="https://sustainablewebdesign.org/calculating-digital-emissions/">the methodology already shared by some available tools such as Ecograder, Website Carbon, Ecoping, CO2.js and others</a>.
-Thanks to this, we estimate the Greenhouse Gas emissions based solely on the amount of data transferred (for instance here, the Page Weight).
+Thanks to this, we estimate the Greenhouse Gas emissions based solely on the amount of data transferred (for instance here, the page weight).

 The community is <a hreflang="en" href="https://marmelab.com/blog/2022/04/05/greenframe-compare.html">still struggling on reaching a consensus on this topic</a>.
 Given the metrics available here, this sounded as the best possible compromise.
 Yet, we are aware that not everybody will agree on this and that this methodology should and will probably evolve in the coming months or years.

-So, we will start with an overview of Page Weight, then proceed with a calculation of carbon emissions.
+So, we will start with an overview of page weight, then proceed with a calculation of carbon emissions.

-### Page Weight
+### Page weight

-Page Weight represents the amount of data transferred to access the web page (based only on HTTP requests).
+Page weight represents the amount of data transferred to access the web page (based only on HTTP requests).
 As explained before, it is here used as a proxy to calculate Greenhouse Gas Emissions.

 It is recommended to keep this metric as low as possible.
 1 MB should be a maximum when you get started but <a hreflang="en" href="https://infrequently.org/2021/03/the-performance-inequality-gap/">500 kB should be your ultimate threshold</a>.